All posts filed under: WEST BENGAL

 Artsy Cafe, A Creative Cafe Run by a Mother-Son Duo is a New Meeting Hub of Artists and Creatives in Kolkata

-Kolkata, a city of deep history and culture, is embodied in Artsy Cafe, a place for every flavour of arts and expression you can imagine!
-Authors, musicians, visual artists and more gather in this hub to support each other and create a thriving community of artists.
-Created by a mother-son duo, Manjyot Kaur and Arshdeep Singh, Artsy had been a long-time dream for the both of them.
-We had a lovely conversation with the duo to see how far the cafe has come and what all is just around the corner.
+Kolkata, a city of deep history and culture, is embodied in Artsy Cafe, a place for every flavor of arts and expression you can imagine!
+Authors, musicians, visual artists, and more gather in this hub to support each other and create a thriving community of artists.
+Created by a mother-son duo, Manjyot Kaur and Arshdeep Singh, Artsy had been a long-time dream for both of them.
+We had a lovely conversation with the duo to see how far the cafe has come and what is just around the corner.
 Hello!
-Thank you for inviting us to your cosy corner.
+Thank you for inviting us to your cozy corner.
 Please introduce yourselves to our eager readers.
 Arshdeep: My name is Arshdeep Singh.
 I was born and raised in Kolkata.
-I have an undergrad degree in Business and have worked across various industries (Development, EduTech, Policy and Hospitality).
+I have an undergrad degree in Business and have worked across various industries (Development, EduTech, Policy, and Hospitality).
 I simply love collecting experiences and knowledge each job has to give.
 Along with Artsy, I also run my own Branding & Design Studio – Kwa:zi which is based out of New Delhi.
-Manjyot: Hi I’m …
+Manjyot: Hi I’m Manjyot and …

 rootsandleisure_teapluckers_darjeeling